Help Your Contact Centre Team Leaders Do Better — Part 2

-Help your Contact Centre Team Leaders do better.
+Help Contact Centre Team Leaders do better by understanding what gets in their way.

-In Part 1, I listed five barriers to Team Leader success.
-Here they are again –
+In Part 1, I introduced five common barriers to Team Leader success.
+Here they are again:

 1. Senior Leadership sets or pursues the wrong metrics

-2. Team Leaders are always busy but not sure how to rethink where their time goes
+2. Team Leaders are busy but not sure how to rethink where their time goes

 3. Being a great Agent doesn’t mean they’ll be a great Team Leader